ereinhardt/How-to/README.md

 ## Filename Structure Before Convert

-Example: How to fold?
+After the Download of the raw YouTube Video rename it to following Structure – Example: How to fold?
 (ByKmsHdhra8)
 ```bash
 How to XXX? (<ID>)
 ```